SDG14: LIFE BELOW WATER

 4. Scientific Research: Kuwait conducts marine research to better understand the state of its marine ecosystems and inform conservation efforts.

-GUST Gulf University actively engages in efforts to protect marine life and promote sustainable practices:
+GUST actively engages in efforts to protect marine life and promote sustainable practices:

 1. Marine Research: GUST conducts research on marine ecosystems, biodiversity, and conservation.
 Faculty and students engage in projects that assess the health of coastal waters and promote sustainable management.